-The vibe in the pubs is welcoming, and people are friendlier and more relaxed compared to all the other venue types.
+The vibe in the pubs is welcoming, and people are friendlier and more relaxed compared to all the other venues.
 If you enter a pub and people look stuck-up, then you have entered a place which retains only the architecture of a real pub, not the original mood.

-Especially in continental Europe, most of the pubs are full of Nice Guys, with a minority of them full of “authentic lads.”
-To be honest with you, I’m not comfortable in any of the two environments, and as such I tend not to frequent the pubs.
-Here where I live going to there would be the obvious choice to try and counterbalance the rigid social conditioning a bit, but pubs are just not my cup of tea.
+Especially in continental Europe, most of the pubs are full of Nice Guys, with a minority of them full of “authentic lads” instead.
+To be honest with you, I’m not comfortable in any of those two environments, and as such I tend not to frequent the pubs.
+Here where I live, going to a pub would be the obvious choice to try and counterbalance the rigid social conditioning a bit, but pubs are just not my cup of tea.

 These places are ideal to use one of my nightgame venue openers, since you can actually talk to the girls rather than shouting at them.

-At the other extreme there are places where people are clear try-hards, there is entitlement and fakeness all over, and the global vibe is just sad as a result.
-As a lone nightgamer, your chances are pretty much nil places like this, since people go there their show off their “high status” (sure), and getting approached by a stranger is just a concept which doesn’t go down very well with the girls in there.
+At the other extreme there are places infested by Try-Hards, and as such there is entitlement and fakeness all over.
+Needless to say, the overall vibe is sad and pretentious as a result.
+As a lone nightgamer, your chances are pretty much nil places like this, since people go there to show off their “high status” (sure), and getting approached by a stranger is just a concept which doesn’t go down very well with the over-compensating girls in there.
 Avoid at all costs.